 Sometimes the only way to improve your furnace’s energy efficiency is by replacing it with a new, more efficient model.
 A simple way to determine your furnace’s energy efficiency is by finding the Annual Fuel Utilization Efficiency (AFUE) rating.
 These ratings measure how effectively a furnace converts its fuel source into usable heat.

 A furnace with an AFUE rating of 80% will lose 20% of fuel to heat loss and minor inefficiencies.
 Luckily, you can find high-efficiency models with AFUE ratings as high as 99%!
 These ENERGY STAR®-rated gas furnaces deliver some of the most energy-efficient heating in the industry.

-You should consider new furnace installation when the old model is nearing 15 years or older.
-Routine maintenance can help extend its life span, but every furnace arrives at a point where replacement is more cost effective than attempting repairs.
+You should consider a new furnace installation when the old model is nearing 15 years or older.
+Routine maintenance can help extend its life span, but every furnace arrives at a point where replacement is more cost-effective than attempting repairs.

 Air Houston Mechanical LLC Works with You to Keep Heating Costs Down

 Higher natural gas prices shouldn’t leave you unable to heat your home this winter.
 Air Houston Mechanical LLC and our comfort experts will help you find new opportunities to keep costs down.
 Not only will this help you weather higher fuel costs, but improved energy efficiency will benefit you for the entire life span of your HVAC system.